-Art Historians examine the products of cultures, trace their origins, chart their development and debate their significance.
-The study of art history has many practical applications.
-It provides a sound foundation for careers in education, publishing and advertising, as well as in curating, conservation and art administration.

-To this end, the BA in Art History at Aberystwyth promotes critical thinking and equips you with essential research and writing skills in a series of seminars.
-This ensures that you not only gain knowledge in a particular field but that you will be prepared to make use of whatever you learn.
+As students of Art History you will examine the products of cultures, trace their origins, chart their development and debate their significance.
+To this end, our BA Art History degree promotes critical thinking and equips you with essential research and writing skills, ensuring that you not only gain knowledge but will be prepared to make use of whatever you learn.